yoginiaishwaryaa/Handheld-Game-Console/README.md

 ## ▶️ Working Demonstration

-A video demonstrating the complete working of the handheld game console is attached in the repository.
+Videos demonstrating the working of the handheld game console is attached in the repository.

 ---